 The Rehabilitation Center of Alhambra Hospital Medical Center

-The Rehabilitation Center of Alhambra Hospital Medical Center was opened in October 1993 under the direction of Dr. Chung Hsu Lue.
+The Rehabilitation Center of Alhambra Hospital Medical Center opened in October 1993 under the direction of Dr. Chung Hsu Lue.
 Since that time, we have continued to strive to provide each of our patients with the best quality rehabilitative care.
 Our team serves those who are suffering from physical, psychosocial, and/or loss of communication following a stroke or other disabling condition.
 Our team approach has benefited over 4,500 patients since 1993.

 UDS evaluates over 790 Rehab Centers nationwide on their services and outcomes every year.
-Only 11 centers across the country received the "TOP Performer Award" for 6 consecutive years.
+Only eleven centers across the country received the "TOP Performer Award" for six consecutive years.
 This award is based on patient improvement and discharge statistics.

-Most Frequently Asked Questions about Our Intensive Rehabilitation Program
+Most Frequently Asked Questions About Our Intensive Rehabilitation Program

-Who benefits from our Intense Rehabilitation Program?
+Who Benefits from The Intense Rehabilitation Program?

-Who makes Up Our Rehab Team?
+Who Makes Up the Rehab Team?

-What is the role of the Medical Director?
+What is the Role of the Medical Director?

-How does a Rehabilitation Nurse help?
+How Does a Rehabilitation Nurse Help?

-How do Physical Therapy, Speech Therapy and Occupational Therapy help?
+How Do Physical Therapy, Speech Therapy and Occupational Therapy Help?

-How can I pay for a Rehabilitation Program?
+How Can I Pay for a Rehabilitation Program?